 A consultation with a chiropractor is often the last port of call.
 They have been to the doctor who prescribed some medication; when it did not help, he or she referred them to the physiotherapist.
-Perhaps that did relieve some of the symptoms but the relief was temporary, or not wholly satisfactory for one reason or another.
+Perhaps that did relieve some of the symptoms but the reprieve was temporary, or not wholly satisfactory for one reason or another.

 It is time to reassure them that there is nothing unusual about that; and that there is nothing you like more than a challenge.